 How to Improve Your Yelp Ranking

 Yelp is in the business of providing consumers with credible reviews and information for the goods and services they desire.
-On Yelp’s About Us page, their stated purpose is simply “to connect people with great local businesses.”
+On Yelp’s About Us page, their stated purpose is “to connect people with great local businesses.”
 The following tips will help improve your Yelp ranking and connect you with more customers, all without having to spend money on Yelp ads.

 - Include Keywords Related to Services Offered in Profile – Having keywords in your business description (ex: Bacon Avocado Cheeseburger) assures Yelp’s search algorithm that you provide the services you are listed under.
-This may seem redundant because you are already listed in the category, but the inclusion of keywords will help the searchability and visibility of your listing.
+This may seem redundant because you are already listed in the category, but keywords will help the searchability and visibility of your listing.

 - Keep Content Fresh – This includes adding new photos, offers, and business profile content.
-Regarding photos, do not forget to properly label the image file and description as the search engine uses text queues to understand the image.
+Regarding photos, do not forget to label the image file properly and description as the search engine uses text queues to understand the image.

 What Won’t Help You Rank on Yelp

-It is also important to know a few items that will not help your rank on Yelp.
+It is also essential to know a few items that will not help your rank on Yelp.
 The first misconception is that more reviews will lead to a high ranking.
 There is some element of truth to this, but volume alone is not the difference-maker.
 Having a higher volume of recent reviews will help your ranking.
 This is why you see a “trending” restaurant with fewer reviews ranking higher than an established restaurant with six times the reviews in the image below.

 Related to this is rating.
 To clarify, rating and ranking are two different things.
-Your rating is the mean score of all recommended reviews and ranking is the order of the search results.
+Your rating is the mean score of all recommended reviews, and ranking is the order of the search results.
 Having a higher rating alone will not help you rank ahead of your competitors.
-Having a perfect rating can actually hurt you.
+Having a perfect rating can hurt you.
 A company with 100 reviews and a perfect 5-star rating looks a little fishy.
 It is a great goal to have an excellent Yelp rating; it means you are customer-focused.
 However, a high rating does not guarantee a high ranking.

-Sam White, MBA is a senior account manager and search engine optimizer for New Dimension, a digital marketing agency located in San Diego, CA. Over his career, he has worked in Hong Kong, Malaysia, Switzerland, Turkey, and the US on initiatives including both education and marketing.
+Sam White, MBA, is a senior account manager and search engine optimizer for New Dimension, a digital marketing agency located in San Diego, CA. Over his career, he has worked in Hong Kong, Malaysia, Switzerland, Turkey, and the US on initiatives including both education and marketing.
 He focuses his efforts on turning complex ideas into actionable and measurable steps.